Reports to: Manager, International Accounting

 - Review journal entries applied to grant funds for allowable, reasonable, and compliant expenses and ensure proper expense coding.
 Collaborate with internal team members when expenses need to be confirmed or corrected.

-- Ensure compliance of grants with Water.org policies and procedures; as well as donor regulations.
+- In collaboration with Sr. Grants Accountant, ensure compliance of grants with Water.org policies and procedures; as well as donor regulations.

 - Individual contributor with no subordinates.